Best Things To Do In Istanbul

 Introduction

-Best Things To Do In Istanbul – Originally founded as Byzantium by the Greeks, conquered by Persians, captured by Spartans, rebuilt by Constantine then eventually conquered by the Ottomans, İstanbul has lived a long and spicy history.
-Coveted by empires across the centuries, straddling both Europe and Asia, Istanbul is one of the world’s great metropolises.
-Founded around 1000 BC, the colony of Byzantium grew into the Byzantine Empire’s great capital of Constantinople and after the Ottoman conquest of the city, retained its glorious place as the heart of their empire.
+Originally founded as Byzantium by the Greeks, conquered by Persians, captured by Spartans, rebuilt by Constantine, and eventually conquered by the Ottomans, İstanbul has lived a long and spicy history.
+Coveted by empires across the centuries, straddling Europe and Asia, Istanbul is one of the world’s great metropolises.
+Founded around 1000 BC, the colony of Byzantium grew into the Byzantine Empire’s grand capital of Constantinople and, after the Ottoman conquest of the city, retained its glorious place as the heart of their empire.
 The city (officially renamed Istanbul after the founding of the Turkish Republic) is liberally scattered with glorious remnants of its long and illustrious history, and the sightseeing here will impress even the most monument-weary visitor.

 Istanbul Short Breaks